Regulatory and Legislative

 A “qualified student loan payment” is a payment made by an employee to repay a qualified education loan incurred by the employee to pay qualified higher education expenses.

-• They incur for themself, their spouse, or any dependent when the loan was incurred,
+• she, her spouse, or any dependent incurred when the loan was taken;

-• For expenses paid or incurred within a reasonable time before or after loan is taken, and
+• are paid or incurred within a reasonable time before or after the loan is taken; and

-• Attributable to education the recipient was receiving while they were an eligible student.
+• are attributable to education the recipient received while

-To be considered qualified, the total student loan payments and the employee’s elective deferrals cannot exceed the 402(g) limit ($23,000 for 2024) or, if less, the amount of the employee’s compensation.
+To be considered qualified, the total qualified student loan payment amount cannot exceed the IRC Sec.
+402(g) limit, which is $23,000 for 2024 and $23,500 for 2025 (or, if less, the amount of the employee’s compensation), reduced by the amount of the employee’s elective deferrals.
 In addition, the employee must annually certify to the employer making the matching contributions that the payments on the student loan have been made.

 Qualified student loan payments are generally NOT considered contributions to the plan.
-However, for safe harbor plans, qualified loan payments may be considered by a plan as elective deferrals.
+However, for safe harbor plans, qualified student loan payments may be considered by a plan as if they were an elective deferral contribution.
 In addition, an employer with a non-safe harbor plan may test employees who receive matching contributions on student loan repayments separately for purposes of ADP testing.

 Click here for a PDF copy of the article.